kubauth/kubauth/instructions.md

 implement a new Codec for SessionManager, which store its data as a JSON string

+Implement a SessionManager storage based on the kubernetes ressources SsoSession.kubauth.kubotal.io.
+Assume data stored in this session will be always of the form userdb.User, so you can match the resources fields with the ones in the data stored in session using Put()

 ----

 On login, request user to 'remember me', to activate SSO